mclough1/graphicsFP/README.txt

 Implementation/Bugs:
 	To use the map file we found we had to seperarate most of it's parts into individual obj files in order to properly render them from back to front.
+	We also did not have enough time to do bounds for the whole map.
+	We attempted to do md5 stuff for animation, but since we couldn't export our model in MD5 we opted to hack it with many obj files

 Input file format:
 	No file inputs